bitwarden/help/_articles/account/biometrics.md

 {% image /biometrics/windows.png Configuring Hello in Windows %}

+{%note%}
+If you do not see the option to enable Windows Hello within the Desktop preferences, you may need to install [Node.js](https://nodejs.org/en/download/) and its dependencies.
+{%endnote%}

 {% image /biometrics/hello-unlock.png Prompt to unlock with Windows Hello %}

 ### Browser Extensions